eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 using balance_table = eosio::multi_index<"balances"_n, user_balance>;
 ```

-The name of a multi-index table has the same restrictions as the name of an action.

-The code above defines a multi-index table type called `balance_table`.
-The table stores user account balances which are encapsulated in the `user_balance` structure.
-The structure contains two fields: the `name` field represents the user's account name, and the `asset` field represents the user's account balance.
-The `primary_key()` inline method implementation defines the primary key for the table, which in this case is the user's account name represented as a 64-bit unsigned integer value.
+The code above defines a table type called `balance_table`.
+The table stores user account balances encapsulated in the `user_balance` structure.
+The structure contains two fields: the account `name`, and the `asset` which is the user's account balance.
+The `primary_key()` inline method defines the primary key for the table, which in this case is the user's account name represented as a 64-bit unsigned integer value.

-Developers can use the `balance_table` template type, to instantiate a reference to a table and to perform various operations on that table, such as:
+Developers can use the `balance_table` table type, to instantiate a reference to a table and to perform various operations on that table, such as:

 - query the table for specific data,
 - insert new rows,
 - modify existing rows,
 - delete existing rows.

+The name of a multi-index table has the same restrictions as the name of an action.

 ### Multi-index: Code, Scope and Table

-When you define and use a multi-index table in an EOS smart contract, there are three important components to consider:
+When you define and use a multi-index table, there are three important components to consider:

 - the table,
 - the code,